Aarthi-Mamidala/Stepin-Seat_Heating_Project/1_Requirement/README.md

 In our project the main aim is to design and develop the system which is capable of monitoring the presence of the passenger and heat monitoring and displaying the corresponding value.
 # Features
 * It determines the existance of the passengers.
-* The passenger or diver is capable of accessing the temperature according to there requirement.
+* The passenger or driver is capable of accessing the temperature according to there requirement.
 * Modification of temperature can be done.
 * Economic
 # SWOT Analysis